 - High energy and loves to jump and bounce

 With plenty of exercise and attention, Poodles can be a wonderful choice for many living situations, including city apartments and rural areas.
 They aren't often active while indoors alone, so plenty of outdoor exercise is necessary to prevent boredom.

 Poodles love to run, leap, and bound around outside.
 Their coat can become matted, so grooming after adventures outdoors may be necessary.
 Cold weather may be difficult for Miniature and Toy Poodles to tolerate, but the Standard Poodle is hardier.
 If spending time outdoors, consider an appropriate haircut—a pet clip rather than a show clip—in order to account for the weather conditions.

 Exercise is important for the athletic Poodle.
-They require daily walks and appreciate other activities such as agility or hunting to work off their energy.
+They require daily walks on their favorite leash and collar and appreciate other activities such as agility or hunting to work off their energy.
 Without enough exercise, Poodles may become destructive or irritable.
 An adult Poodle should have about an hour of exercise per day, its intensity varying depending on the dog's size.
 Toy varieties expend more energy on a short walk than the larger varieties do.

 Poodles were originally used as working dogs, and as such, they possess plenty of stamina.
 They're a breed that enjoys working beside their people and are thrilled to run and play outdoors.
 A team of Standard Poodles even competed in the Iditarod, a testament to their abilities.

 - Running Miles: An adult Standard Poodle may be able to run up to five miles if in good health and with proper conditioning.
 Miniature Poodles may be able to run up to three miles, while Toy Poodles aren't ideal running partners.